 In Figure 4, I have selected the Financial Strength tab because I need to evaluate the company’s financial health.

-• In the charts at the bottom, look at Peers Financial Strength Scores; you can see the excellent visualization of this company’s financial strength against its competition.
+- In the chart below, look at Peers Financial Strength Scores; you can see the excellent visualization of this company’s financial strength against its competition.
 This is extremely useful for uncovering potential new opportunities.

 Stock Ratings – Dividend Analysis Report